CryogenicPlanet/covid-resources/README.md

 2. Set all the enviroment variables in `.env.example`
 3. Recommend using [repl.it](https://repl.it) for deployment
 4. Add your repo and deployment link to the table above!

+_Feel free to delete the `baseApp` folder in your forks or just leave it alone, it is just for the landing page._

 ## Enviorment Variables